 Souffle Fun Facts We Missed

 Let us know if we missed any souffle fun facts in the comment section below.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify that the fact is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about the Soufflé